mideind/Tokenizer/README.rst

 Changelog
 ---------

+* Version 2.4.0: Fixed bug where certain well-known word forms (*fá*, *fær*, *mín*, *sá*...) were being interpreted as (wrong) abbreviations.
+Also fixed bug where certain abbreviations were being recognized even in uppercase and at the end of a sentence, for instance *Örn.*
 * Version 2.3.1: Various bug fixes; fixed type annotations for Python 2.7;
   the token kind ``NUMBER WITH LETTER`` is now ``NUMWLETTER``.
 * Version 2.3.0: Added the ``replace_html_escapes`` option to